davidmreed/ktema-org-zola/content/articles/2022-05-18-risks-copying-pasting-apex.md

 This is my plea to _not_ do what you've got in mind to do.
 Let's explore a couple of the risks.
 To set context, I have worked as a Salesforce admin, developer, and architect, and I've reviewed a great deal of good and awful Apex code.
 I want to help you understand the risks of consuming Apex that you don't fully understand.

+In 2024, these risks have become even more widespread than when I originally published this article in 2022.
+AI- (or "AI"-) powered tools put copy-and-pastable Apex code just a chat request away.
+And for all their air of authority, those tools are trained on the same mixture of flawed and viable code you might find yourself.
+They make mistakes just like human engineers do, but often _different_ sorts of mistakes that are tricky to spot.

 ## The Code You Find is Terrible (Or At Least Buggy)